-Scanner net revenues increased \$7.9 million for the three months ended March 31, 2016, respectively, compared to the same period in 2015 primarily as a result of an increase in the number of scanners recognized as we began shipping our next generation iTero Element scanner in September 2015, and, to a lesser extent, an increase in ASP.
+Scanner net revenues increased \$8.9 million for the three months ended March 31, 2017 as compared to the same period in 2016 due to an increase in both scanner and services net revenues.
+Scanner net revenues increased primarily as a result of an increase in the number of scanners recognized and, to a lesser extent, an increase in ASP.
+The increase in services net revenue was primarily due to an increase in the volume of CAD/CAM services resulting from a larger installed base of scanners.